GNU Make: A Build Tool Not A Task Runner

 Make actually understands these relationships and decides which tasks

-need to be run and in what order each time you do make.
-Because of this,
+need to be run and in what order each time you do make

 it is very important that Makefile rules and targets are written to represent the build dependency graph of your project.